 "AI or static analysis" is a false dichotomy.
 The two don't solve the same problem — they sit at different points in the pipeline and have fundamentally different properties.

-An AI review is context-rich but probabilistic.
+An AI review is context-rich but probability-based (probabilistic).
 It understands intent, spots "the code doesn't do what the comment promises," and reasons about business logic.
 But it isn't reproducible: the same diff, submitted twice, won't necessarily yield the same verdict.
 It usually sees only the diff, rarely the whole codebase.
 And it has no pass/fail a pipeline can hard-stop on.

 A static analyzer is the opposite: context-poor but deterministic.
 Same rule, same line, same result — today, tomorrow, on every branch.
 It scans 100% of the codebase, not just the diff.
 It produces a hard quality gate that blocks in CI.
 And it records every measurement as a trend over months.